Key Facts

 Manager of Business and Events

 Nour Daoud has been involved in numerous aspects of corporate and private events over the past seven years.
-A social worker by training, Nour has planned and delivered events in the private, corporate, and educational sectors.
-While completing her undergraduate degree at McGill University, Nour worked in events management, designing and delivering quality private functions.
-She also worked at the McGill Executive Institute, the corporate education and management development unit of McGill’s Desautels Faculty of Management, supporting the events and hospitality department.
-Most recently, Nour completed her graduate degree from the University of Toronto.
-Although she is based out of Toronto, Nour considers herself a global citizen.
-She is passionate about working towards ‘humanizing business,’ and strives to incorporate best practices that acknowledge the social, economic, and environmental consequences of our work.
-Nour is thrilled to join the ICPM team as a Manager of Business and Events.
+A social worker by training, she has planned and delivered events in the private, corporate, and educational sectors.
+Nour completed her undergraduate degree at McGill University and received her graduate degree from the University of Toronto.
+She is passionate about working towards humanizing business and strives to incorporate best practices that acknowledge the social, economic, and environmental consequences of our work.
+Nour is thrilled to be part of a great network at ICPM.

 contact: ndaoud@icpmnetwork.com